Sythenz/LayoutsPlugin/README.md

 **WIP:**
 I'm working on adding a recent drop-down that will show previously loaded Editor Layouts, handy for quick switching.

+Thanks to https://twitter.com/ShadowriverUB for assisting with debugging <3

 # Install
 To install, download or clone this to your Project/Plugins folder (if this folder doesn't exist, create it!)